taytwkim/harmonic/README.md

 A simple 2D demonstration of [Harmonic Coordinates for Character Articulation](https://graphics.pixar.com/library/HarmonicCoordinatesB/paper.pdf).

-Learn more about the project in [this blog article](https://taytwkim.vercel.app/blog/projects/002-harmonic/).
+Learn more about this project in [this blog article](https://taytwkim.vercel.app/blog/projects/002-harmonic/).

 ## ⭐ Harmonic Coordinates